How Culinary Travel and Eating Locally Can Help Uncover the World’s Beauty

 Maya-Kerthyasa-culinary-travel

-Flavors of the World: Regional Takes on Locally Sourced Ingredients
+Flavors of the world: Regional takes on local ingredients

 Uyang mixture in Romblon

-Immersive culinary experiences enrich not only our travels, but us as people.
-They encourage us to reevaluate our customs, not just in the world of food and drink, but in many aspects of life—from discovery to understanding.
-So bon appétit and bon voyage!
+Immersive culinary travel experiences enrich not only our journey, but us as people.
+They encourage us to reevaluate our customs, not just in the world of food and drink, but in many aspects of life — from discovery to understanding.
+So, bon appétit and bon voyage!

 Culinary travel in Romblon